 Explain lessons using TikTok

 Teachers can also use TikTok to create short videos on specific subjects that students can watch.
 This is great for explaining lesson concepts.
-Not only does it mean a short and to the point video, but one that can be watched multiple times so students are able to revisit the guidance when working on the task.
+You can create a short and to the point video that can be watched multiple times so students are able to revisit the guidance when working on the task.

 Here's a great teacher example showing a snippet of a teacher working through questions below: